Semaglutide vs liraglutide: How these medications work for weight loss

 Semaglutide vs liraglutide: Which is more effective for weight loss?

-For those who are navigating a chronic disease as a result of being overweight or obese, finding the most effective treatment is a top priority.
+For those who are navigating a chronic disease as a result of overweight or obesity, finding the most effective treatment is a top priority.
 So, it comes as no surprise that many are wondering which of these weight loss drugs offers the best results in a chronic weight management plan.

-In 2016, roughly 40% of adults were considered overweight and 13% had obesity according to the World Health Organisation [5].
 Carrying extra weight comes with a heightened risk of health conditions including cardiovascular disease, type 2 diabetes and high blood pressure.

 Both semaglutide and liraglutide work in the body by mimicking natural hormones to lower blood sugar levels and curb appetite, which leads to energy intake regulation.